Ready to improve?

 When a user clicks on anchor text, it directs them to the target webpage associated with the hyperlink.

-Search engines use it to understand the context and relevance of the linked content.
+• Search engines use them to better understand the context and relevance of linked content,

-We have gathered below the most common types of anchor texts or anchor styles in SEO that you can use on your site.
+Below, we have gathered the most common types of anchors in SEO that you can use on your site.

 Now, back to anchor types.

-Exact match anchor text involves using the exact keyword or phrase that represents the linked page’s content.
-In some cases, it’s also the page primary keyword which is a method that tries to make link building efforts more relevant.
+Exact match anchor text uses the exact keyword or phrase that represents the linked page’s content.
+In some cases, it’s also the page’s primary keyword which helps to improve SEO.

-The anchor text “marketing services” precisely matches the target keyword or phrase “marketing services,” creating a direct association between the clickable text and the content of the linked page.
+The anchor text “link building mistakes” precisely matches the target keyword of a linked page, creating a direct association between the clickable text and the content of the linked page.

-Overusing exact match anchors, especially in a manipulative manner, can be seen as an attempt to artificially boost search engine rankings and may be a red flag.
-So, be careful and implement anchor text optimization to have a variety of anchors that you can use.
+However, we advise you to be careful with exact match anchors, as overusing them, especially in a manipulative manner, can be seen as an attempt to artificially boost search engine rankings and may be a red flag.

 As part of a balanced SEO strategy, it’s often recommended to incorporate a variety of anchor text types for a more natural and diverse link profile (more about this later).